Definition:

 Example:

 A safety-rated solenoid valve’s Product Safety Manual states that it must be proof tested every 12 months and installed in a clean, dry environment to maintain its SIL 2 capability.
+This manual is often included with the item physically in the box and generally available on the supplier’s website.

-See Also: SIL certificate
+See Also: SIL certificate, proof test

 Cited Source: